larkintuckerllc/city-events-map-prototype/README.md

 filtered by location and time.
 This lesson will focus on the getting the data from the API into the Redux store.

-**Assignment (5 Min): Simplify the "App" component to be a simple "hello world" by editing the "App.js" file in "src" to be:***
+**Assignment (5 Min): Working from solution of the previous lesson, simplify the "App" component to be a simple "hello world" by editing the "App.js" file in "src" to be:***

 ```
 import React, { Component } from 'react';